dominicegginton/spinner/README.md

 - Over **60** built in animations 🤩
 - Built in completion functions (Success, Failure, Warning, Information) ✔
 - Easily create your own custom animations
-- Only bug free Spinner library built in `Swift` on github
+- Only bug free Spinner library built in `Swift` on Github

 ## Install
-To install within your `Swift` project add the github url to your `Package.swift` file as a dependency.
+To install within your `Swift` project add the GitHub url to your `Package.swift` file as a dependency.
 [**Swift Package Manger**](https://swift.org/package-manager/) will sort everything out for you when you run `swift build` 💪
 ``` swift
 .package(url: "https://github.com/dominicegginton/Spinner", from: "1.0.0")